Emilia Dauway

-Emilia Dauway MD, FACS, FRACS (born 11 August 1965) is an American trained surgeon who is practicing general, breast and oncologic surgery in Australia.
+Emilia Dauway (born 11 August 1965) is an American trained surgeon who is practicing general, breast and oncologic surgery in Australia.
 Dauway was co-inventor of the use of radioactive seeds in the breast to localise non-palpable breast cancers and the first in Australia to use magnetic seeds instead of radioactive seeds.
 This technique replaces hookwire or needle localisation improving patient safety, outcomes and satisfaction.
 The method was patented by the University of South Florida while Dauway was a fellow of surgical oncology.
 The method has been used since 1999 and has improved with the development of modern equipment.
 Dauway is also a Yoga Instructor, a Keynote speaker and is founder/director of Restore More, a non-profit initiative which provides education and funding to women in regional and geographically disadvantaged areas for breast cancer treatment and reconstruction.

 Education

 Dauway graduated from Long Beach Polytechnic High School, Long Beach CA in 1983.
-She then studied for a Bachelor Degree, Natural Science from Johns Hopkins University, Baltimore MD, graduating in May 1987, and obtained a Doctorate of Medicine from the University of Illinois College of Medicine, Rockford IL in 1992.
+She then studied for a Bachelor's degree, Natural Science from Johns Hopkins University, Baltimore MD, graduating in May 1987, and obtained a Doctorate of Medicine from the University of Illinois College of Medicine, Rockford IL in 1992.
 Dauway then completed an Internship/Residency in General Surgery at Ochsner Medical Foundation Hospital, New Orleans LA, from June 1992 to May 1997.
 She completed a Fellowship in Surgical Oncology from University of South Florida, H.L.
 Moffitt Cancer and Research Institute Tampa FL, from June 1997 to May 1999.